rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 ETLBox was designed to be used as an ETL object library.
 Therefore, the user normally deals with big data, some kind of datawarehouse structures and is used to have full control over the database.
 With the underlying power of ADO.NET - which is used by ETLBox - you have full access to the database and basically can do anything you are used to do with sql on the server.
 As EF (Entity Framework) is a high sophisticated ORM tool, it comes with the downside that you can only do things on a database that
 EF allows you to do.
-But as EF does not incorporate all the possibilites that you can do with SQL and ADO.NET on a Sql Server, Entitity Framework normally isn't a good choice for creating ETL jobs.
+But as EF does not incorporate all the possibilities that you can do with SQL and ADO.NET on a Sql Server, Entitity Framework normally isn't a good choice for creating ETL jobs.
 This is also true for other ORM tools.